eduardoyanoliveira/design_patterns/structural/facade/README.md

 ## Disadvantages

-* Increase the code coheasion, because it's implementation are based on instance and not on interfaces.
+* Increase the code coupling, because it's implementation are based on instance and not on interfaces.

 * Breaks the open/closed principle